billwear/effective-rotary-phone/README.md

       yyyymmdd a specific date; substituting dashes for a digit has the effect of ignoring that part of the date (allowing repeats);
                for example, 0000mmdd = annual; 000000dd = ddth day of each month;
-               00000000 matches every day of the year.
+               00000000 matches every day of the year, but "daily" is easier.

+      daily    every day of the year

       mon      name of any day; only looks at first three letters of the day.